-If selected, Alternative 3, the Proposed Action as Submitted with Additional Conditions of Approval, would allow the operator to undertake the proposed activities, as requested and conditioned in the plan; however, the operator would be required to implement additional mitigation and monitoring measures as identified by BOEM and NMFS.
-As described in the analysis above, impacts to archaeological resources are not expected.
-The conditions of approval outlined in Chapter 2.4 are not expected to increase or decrease the potential for effects to archaeological from the proposed action.
-Alternative 3 does not differ from Alternative 2 because the additional mitigation and monitoring measures do not address this resource (i.e., all assumptions, estimates, and conclusions are identical).
+If selected, Alternative 3, the Proposed Action with Additional Conditions of Approval, would allow the operator to undertake the proposed activities, as requested and conditioned in the plan; however, the operator must implement additional mitigation and monitoring measures as identified by BOEM prior to bottom disturbing activities.
+As described in the analysis above, potential impacts to archaeological resources could occur.
+The conditions of approval outlined in Chapter 2.4 are expected to decrease the potential for effects to archaeological resources from the proposed action with the requirement for submission of an archaeological survey.
+Alternative 3 differs from Alternative 2 because the additional mitigation and monitoring measures address this resource.

-Based on the previous information and the survey conclusions, there is no reason to believe that archaeological resources could be present in the area of the proposed action.
-If an unknown archaeological resource were to exist where bottom-disturbing operations are proposed to occur, and the operator were unaware of its existence prior to disturbing the bottom, the operator's activities might have a significant impact on that resource.
-Such impact would be damage and/or disturbance to the resource from drilling the well and from the associated equipment.
-Impacts from accidental events related to the proposed action such as accidental oil spills and their remediation efforts are not expected because of the water depth at the well sites and the historically low probability of a loss of well control/blowout.
+Based on the previous information and study conclusions, there is reason to believe that archaeological resources are not present in the area of the proposed activities.
+The site-specific review conducted for this analysis determined that there were no archaeological resources within the area of the proposed activities.
+Routine impacts may include damage and/or disturbance to the potential resources from well placement.
+Impacts from accidental events related to the proposed action such as accidental oil spills and their remediation efforts are not expected because of the water depth at the proposed well sites and the historically low probability of a loss of well control/blowout.
 However, debris resulting from accidental events could lead to impacts similar to those expected from routine impacts such as contact with the well and/or well equipment.
+The archaeological report conditions of approval outlined in Chapter 2.4 will reduce the likelihood of an impact to the potential archaeological resources near/within the area of the proposed activities.
+Therefore, under Alternative 3, the proposed action is not expected to result in significant impacts to currently unknown archaeological resources.